Fertilizer

 Project Objectives

 The aim of this project is to increase our knowledge of the stratigraphic and geochemical characteristics of sedimentary strata in Virginia’s Coastal Plain, with a focus on the potential for concealed phosphate rock resources.
 Other minerals of significant interest that will be investigated include potash, rare earth elements, and mineral sands enriched in titanium and zirconium.
-All of these minerals are known to occur in the Tertiary-age sediments of Virginia’s Coastal Plain, some in economic deposits (e.g. Illuka Resources Inc., Old Hickory Mine).
+All of these minerals are known to occur in the Neogene-age sediments of Virginia’s Coastal Plain, some in economic deposits (e.g. Illuka Resources Inc., Old Hickory Mine).

 The project will initially focus on a thirty-mile wide corridor along the western margin of the Virginia Coastal Plain, where formations of Miocene and Pliocene age either crop out or are situated at relatively shallow depths beneath the sedimentary cover.
 For this area, our scientists will: